 1. Elizabeth Marion Gammell 1871-1959.
-The second child and eldest daughter was born in the autumn of 1871 in Outwood Yorkshire, where her father was Vicar.
+The second child and eldest daughter was born on 30 October 1871 in Outwood Yorkshire, where her father was Vicar.
 She was known throughout her life as 'Elsie' rather than Elizabeth.
 She married on 29 April 1897 at a large society wedding at St. Palladius Church at Drumtochty, Charles Cheape Mott, son of C.J.
 Mott of Orwell House, Clifton-on-Dunsmore, Warwickshire.
 There were no children of this marriage.

 Elsie and her husband spent much of their married life at a house named Whitegates, near Ruthin in North Wales, and were immersed in country pursuits.
 They were particularly interested in horses and riding, but apart from this kept many pets.
 Elsie was an accomplished pianist, and was steeped in country lore.
 She befriended many of the local gypsies and interested herself in their customs and welfare.
 She and her husband jointly wrote and published at least five novels between 1920 and 1930 - 'Clents Way', 'The Sting of the Whip', 'A Man of no Family', 'A Thoroughbred in Training' and 'Betwixt and Between', and in addition to this, Elsie was a fairly regular contributor of articles to The Times Literary Supplement.
 She obviously had considerable literary talent, as apart from what has been mentioned, she also published a collection of her poetry under the title of 'Dryad's Trove'.

 Charles Mott died on 20 November 1930, and Elsie continued to live at Whitegates until she herself died, nearly 20 years later on 20 December 1959.